 Please be patient!
 My e-mail is pretty heavy.
 Most e-mails are straight forward.
 Do this, transfer that, but then there's those ones that get me scurrying around in the files trying to find a trail, a connection, a vague memory of something, someone.
 The more memorials I add, the burieder I get.

 I have a challenge for those of you who do not live in Iowa.
 Snoop around in Find-a-Grave & find obits or look for them by Googling a name. (easiest way: Full Name followed by city) As more & more memorials are added here, it becomes easier to link children to parents, wives to husbands.
-Let the memorial's owner know your info & we can link them together!

 I'm finally getting better at taking photos.
 At first, the max was 50k.
 Very bad photos!
 Now it's 8M.
 What a difference!

 Sunny, Sunny, Sunny.
 Early morning, you can get light under the trees.
 Late afternoon, you can get light under the trees.
 Summer's full of plants, decorations & grass clippings.
 Fall's full of leaves & mud.
 Spring's full of mud & peonies.
 Winter light is poor but no leaves!
 You need to go in the morning & in the afternoon, every season.
 The hardest is the north facing stones.
 Iowa is not known for its north sun.
 Luckily there are not many such stones.
 You may have to go back several times to get a good shot.
 I use a 2" paintbrush to clean stones.
 A nice one for grass clippings, an old one for dirt & mud.
 Scissors for clipping grass.
 If you are doing very old stones, remember shadows.
 You can create them by using a 4' mirror, the kind you tack to the closet door & it costs around $5.
 Helps to have a helper but sometimes that's not possible.
 Just play with the mirror until you can cast sunlight across the stone, creating shadows that make the stone legible.
 Have fun!